CsabaDu/CsabaDu.DynamicTestData/README.md

 It consists of easy-to-use `record` types to initialize, store and proceed parameters of dynamic data-driven tests, and an extendable abstract `DynamicDataSource` base class with fully implemented methods to create specific object arrays of the data stored in `TestData` records.
 You get ready-to-use methods tó use as enumeration members of the derived dynamic data source classes.

+It does not have outer dependencies, However it also supports generating test frameworks' own types.

 <a href="#top" class="top-link">↑ Back to top</a>

 ## Features